circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 circleci setup
 ```

 You'll be asked for your API token.
-Go to the the [Account Settings](https://circleci.com/account/api) page and click `Create a New Token`.
+Go to the [Account Settings](https://circleci.com/account/api) page and click `Create a New Token`.
 Name your token and copy the resulting token string and keep it somewhere safe!

 Return to the CLI and paste in your API token to complete your setup.